gohugoio/hugo/content/en/hugo-pipes/postcss.md

 ### Options

 config [string]
-: Path to the PostCSS configuration file
+: Set a custom directory to look for a config file

 noMap [bool]
 : Default is `false`.
 Disable the default inline sourcemaps